 Top Three Considerations for Hospitals Around Building the Future of Patient Safety

 When patients come to a hospital, they trust that they won’t leave sicker than when they arrived.
-However even before COVID-19, hospitals and healthcare organizations have long tackled the challenge of HAIs, which have historically posed serious risks to patient safety and costly consequences for hospitals.
-Despite significant progress over the past decade to eliminate HAIs, each day, approximately one in 31 U.S. patients has at least one infection in association with their hospital care, underscoring the need for improvements.
+However, even before COVID-19, hospitals and healthcare organizations have long tackled the challenge of HAIs, which have historically posed serious risks to patient safety and costly consequences for hospitals.
+Despite significant progress over the past decade to eliminate HAIs, each day, approximately one in 31 U.S. patients have at least one infection in association with their hospital care, underscoring the need for improvements.
 Furthermore, the pandemic has caused setbacks in these efforts.

 Recovery planning presents a silver-lined opportunity for hospitals, and our health system as a whole, to get back on track towards safer care.
 The future of hospital safety requires innovative solutions that not only reduce the current risks of COVID-19, but also improve on fundamental changes to reducing HAIs in order to:

 - Restore patient confidence in seeking care: Since the start of COVID-19, more than 40% of adults have delayed essential and preventative care in fear of contracting harm within the four walls of a healthcare facility; and this risk-averse mindset is expected to continue.